 What Goes Around, Comes Around!

-The purpose of this lesson is to explore the contributions artists make for the common good.
-We learn how their work is supported by philanthropy and nonproft organizations that assure we have access to art.
-Students may create art in the form or poetry or a picture to brighten someone's day.
+Artists contribute to the common good by sharing their talents.
+The nonprofit sector supports artists with funding, museums, and attention or education.
+We learn how artists' work is supported by philanthropy and nonproft organizations that assure we have access to art.
+Young people may create art in the form of poetry or a picture to brighten someone's day.

 The learner will:

-- identify the relationship between the community and the artist.
+- identify the reciprocal relationship between the community and the artist.

 Make art materials available for individual or a group project.

 - Anholt, Laurence.
 Camille and the Sunflowers: A Story About Vincent Van Gogh.
 Barron’s Juveniles, 1994.
 ISBN: 0812064097.

 Display examples of paintings by Vincent van Gogh.
 Talk a little about the colors, style, and feelings generated from the paintings.
 Talk about how this very famous artist didn’t sell very many of his paintings when he was alive.
 He didn’t make enough money from the sale of his artwork to feed himself.